 - If a video format not compatible with the currently defined conversion is used, the video image is frozen with the last successfully processed image frame. - FSFCs create a one-frame delay in the video output of the switcher for the video signal being converted. - FSFCs strip embedded audio data from the video signal.
-Ensure that no FSFC channels are assigned to any input or bus you are using with external audio mode. - The output format converters in the Carbonite Black+ and Carbonite Black+ 12G frames are only available on outputs 3, 4, and 5. - The FSFCs used in the switcher conform to the SMPTE ST 125:2013 standard.
+Ensure that no FSFC channels are assigned to any input or bus you are using with external audio mode. - In the standard mode on Carbonite Black, the FSFCs are fixed to the first 6 input BNCs. - The output format converters in the Carbonite Black+ frame are only available on output BNCs 11 to 22. - In the Standard switcher mode, the switcher cannot frame sync a 1080pSF video format on input BNC 1.
+All other inputs work correctly. - The FSFCs used in the switcher conform to the SMPTE ST 125:2013 standard.
 Some older equipment may not fully conform to the current standards and can send out-of-spec video to the switcher which can have unexpected results.
+Ensure that video coming into the switcher conforms to current standards, especially with regard to 480i video signals with variable blanking sizes.

-Supported FSFC Video Formats
+Supported FSFC Input Mode Video Formats

 FSFCs can only convert between specific video formats at a given frequency.
+The available conversions also depends on the switcher mode you are in.

-• The switcher supports synchronized and unsynchronized 1080p and 1080i inputs.
-The 1080i inputs are converted using a 4-line interpolator and may result in lower quality video.
+- The switcher supports synchronized and unsynchronized 1080p and 1080i inputs.
+The 1080i inputs are converted using a 4-line interpolator and may result in lower quality video. - In the standard mode on Carbonite Black, the FSFCs are fixed to the first 6 input BNCs.